 Maintain all Fire Safety Products Appropriately

-As an owner of a commercial property - an employer, landlord or occupant of a non-residential building - it is it important that you understand your responsibilities and duties for the people and building under your supervision.
+As an owner of commercial property - an employer, landlord, or occupant of a non-residential building - it is important that you understand your responsibilities and duties for the people and building under your supervision.
 This includes ensuring that the building meets the Fire Safety Standards.